dejanu/linux/README.md

 Ctrl + C - terminate/intrerrupts the running process by sending SIGINT  signal.

 Signals are a fundamental way to control linux processes .
+A process cannot send a signal to another process it must ask the kernel to send the signal via a sys-call .
 The `kill` command allows you to send a signal to any application.
 Usage `$ kill -9 PID` ( of signal number is not given SIGTERM -15 is the default one):

 ```bash